Astros vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- Over the past 10 games, the Astros have been favored twice and lost both.
+- The Astros have been the favorite twice in the last 10 games and lost both contests.

 Astros Betting Records & Stats

-- The Astros have gone 7-8 in games they were listed as the moneyline favorite (winning 46.7% of those games).
+- The Astros have won seven of the 16 games they were favored on the moneyline this season (43.8%).

-- In games it has played as moneyline favorites with odds of -160 or shorter, Houston has a record of 4-5 (44.4%).
+- Houston has a 6-8 record (winning 42.9% of its games) when it has played as moneyline favorites of -125 or shorter.

-- The implied moneyline probablility for this matchup gives the Astros a 61.5% chance to win.
+- The implied moneyline probablility in this matchup gives the Astros a 55.6% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.